Prospective Undergraduate: Distinctive Features

 Department of Biomedical Engineering BS-MS Program

-The Department of Biomedical Engineering's five-year BS-MS program is designed to give students the opportunity to pursue research in a sub-field of interest in biomedical engineering (bioelectronics, biomaterials, bioelectricity, biomechanics, or cell and tissue engineering) and to gain significant research experience.
+The Department of Biomedical Engineering's five-year BS-MS program is designed to give students the opportunity to pursue research in a sub-field of interest in biomedical engineering and to gain significant research experience.
 Students fulfill all of the BS and MS degree requirements, with the exception that the yearlong undergraduate research project with thesis (required of all BMEN undergraduates) is extended to at least two years.
-The thesis then is counted as both an undergraduate Honor's thesis and the Master's thesis.
+The thesis is then counted as both the undergraduate thesis and the Master's thesis.

 Initial Eligibility Requirements: